English and Mathematics Placement

 -

-Transfer & Returning Students: If you're a transfer student or an NDSU student returning after an absence, you must take the NDSU Pearson Placement Exam to determine your course placement.
+Transfer & Returning Students: Transfer students or an NDSU student returning after an absence, must take the NDSU Pearson Placement Exam to determine course placement.

 -